-The model in Figure 1 has two basic hierarchical control structures-one for system development (on the left) and one for system operation (on the right)-with interactions between them.
+The model in Figure 1 has two basic hierarchical control structures-one for system development (on the left) and one for system operation (on the right)-with interactions between them (not all shown in order to declutter the diagram).
 A spacecraft manufacturer, for example, might only have system development under its immediate control, but safety involves both development and operational use of the spacecraft, and neither can be accomplished successfully in isolation: Safety must be designed into the physical system, and safety during operation depends partly on the original system design and partly on effective control over operations.
 Manufacturers must communicate to their customers the assumptions about the operational environment upon which their safety analysis and design was based, as well as information about safe operating procedures.
 The operational environment, in turn, provides feedback to the manufacturer about the performance of the system during operations.